 You should refer to the text of the rule or the Advisory Committee's guidance on its implementation to determine whether a particular activity qualifies.

 As proof of completion, applicants will need to file an Affidavit of Compliance for each pro bono activity used to satisfy the 50-hour requirement.
 Each Affidavit must be certified and signed by the appropriate supervising attorney or faculty member.
 OPICS strongly recommends that Affidavits be completed immediately after the qualifying pro bono work is done, as tracking down supervisors or required information months or years after the pro bono work has been completed will be very difficult.

 Please note that neither OPICS, the Externship Program Office, nor the Office of the Registrar may sign Affidavits of Compliance – only a supervising attorney or faculty member may certify pro bono hours.

-If you have specific questions about the New York Bar Pro Bono Requirement, we encourage you to contact the New York State Unified Court System Directly.
-You can email questions to ProBonoRule@nycourts.gov, or call toll-free to 1-855-227-5482.
-For Georgetown-specific questions, contact Sara Jackson at email@example.com or (202) 661-6641.
+If you have specific questions about the New York Bar Pro Bono Requirement, we encourage you to contact the New York State Unified Court System Directly via ProBonoRule@nycourts.gov.
+For Georgetown-specific questions, contact Jen Tschirch.

-Additionally, we have pasted below the answers to some questions raised by Georgetown students that may be relevant to you.
-We will update this section as additional questions arise.
+Additionally, we have pasted below the answers to some questions frequently raised by Georgetown students.

-1. Will hours from the Pro Bono Pledge be able to be used towards the requirement?
+1. Will hours from the Georgetown Pro Bono Pledge be able to be used toward the requirement?